myna/myna-js/README.md

 This project use [Grunt](https://github.com/cowboy/grunt) as its build tool.
 You should see the Grunt website for full install instructions.
 If you have Node.js and npm installed, you should be able to install grunt with `npm install -g grunt`.

-You also need to install [PhantomJS](http://code.google.com/p/phantomjs/downloads/list) to run the supplied tests.
+You also need [CoffeeScript](http://coffeescript.org/), which you can install with `npm install -g coffee-script`.

+To run the tests you will need to install [PhantomJS](http://code.google.com/p/phantomjs/downloads/list).

 ## Testing